Carr, Jacobs lift Raiders over Broncos in opener | Devdiscourse

-Derek Carr completed 22 of 26 passes for 259 yards and one touchdown to help the Oakland Raiders post a 24-16 season-opening victory over the visiting Denver Broncos on Monday night.
-Rookie Josh Jacobs had 113 total yards (85 rushing, 28 receiving) and two touchdowns for Oakland (1-0) to become the first player to have 100-plus scrimmage yards and two touchdowns in his NFL debut since LaDainian Tomlinson of the San Diego Chargers in 2001.
+Derek Carr completed 22 of 26 passes for 259 yards and a touchdown to help the Oakland Raiders post a 24-16 season-opening victory over the visiting Denver Broncos on Monday night.
+Rookie Josh Jacobs had 113 total yards (85 rushing, 28 receiving) and two touchdowns for Oakland (1-0).
+He became the first player to have 100-plus scrimmage yards and two touchdowns in his NFL debut since LaDainian Tomlinson of the San Diego Chargers in 2001.

 The Raiders didn't appear to be affected by the Antonio Brown situation.
 Brown caused repeated distractions during training camp before being granted his request to be released on Saturday and subsequently signing with the New England Patriots.
 Tyrell Williams caught six passes for 105 yards and a touchdown, and Benson Mayowa had two sacks for the Raiders.

 Brandon McManus kicked three field goals for the Broncos (0-1), who struggled in the franchise debuts of coach Vic Fangio and quarterback Joe Flacco.
 Von Miller and his mates didn't record any sacks.
-Flacco was 21-of-31 passing for 268 yards and a late touchdown.
+Flacco finished 21 of 31 for 268 yards and a late touchdown.
 Courtland Sutton had seven receptions for 120 yards.

 The Broncos responded quickly and traveled 75 yards on eight plays to find the end zone for the first time.
 Flacco connected with Emmanuel Sanders on a 1-yard scoring pass to cut the Raiders' lead to 24-16 with 2:15 remaining.
 Denver never got the ball back as Carr completed a third-and-8 pass to Williams for 10 yards to seal it.

 The Raiders held a 14-0 halftime lead due to scoring drives of 72 and 95 yards.
 Oakland opened the contest with the 72-yard excursion that took 6:08.
-Carr was 5-of-5 passing for 58 yards, hitting Williams for an 8-yard score for the early lead.
+Carr produced 58 yards on 5-of-5 passing, hitting Williams for an 8-yard score for the early lead.

 Also Read: Oakland Raiders 2019 Preview Capsule